The UNCRC – Children’s Rights

 Practitioners respond in the moment (responsive planning), using the children’s ideas within the continuous provision and intentional planning.

 A democratic approach is developed, where the power balance is evenly spread between adults and children.
-Children’s opinions direct the organisation of the day, resourcing, and when creating spaces.
+Children’s opinions, ideas and views direct the organisation of the day, resourcing, and when creating spaces.
+This may be done through the adult observing the use of spaces, and through responding sensitively to children’s needs throughout the day when ‘designing’ the flow of the day.

 Children are respected and listened to; they have an expectation and a right to be included in the decision-making processes around them.
 This may involve discussing new resources to buy, what is for snack, where and when they want to eat a snack, how and where they choose to spend their time (indoors or outdoors), or trips to places ‘beyond the gates‘.

-Various websites offer illustrated versions of the children’s rights, which can support children learning about their rights.
+Various websites offer illustrated versions of the children’s rights, which can be used to support children learning about their rights around the setting.
 Practitioners should regularly and consistently refer to these illustrated pictures when discussing rights and avoid such images becoming ‘wallpaper’.

-Practitioners can use the knowledge of the rights to reinforce positive behaviour and develop children’s understanding of the consequences of their actions.
+Practitioners can use the knowledge of the rights to reinforce positive behaviours and develop children’s understanding of the consequences of their actions.

 - Everyone has the right to their turn to speak.